EdwardOst/azk/README.md

                -v /var/run/docker.sock:/var/run/docker.sock \
                -it azuresdk/azure-cli-python:latest

-Need to address using host docker serfvice on windows, it may not be possible.
+TODO: need to address using host docker serfvice on windows, it may not be possible.